MicrosoftDocs/architecture-center/docs/guide/multitenant/overview.md

 ## What's in this series?

-The content in this series is comprised of three main sections:
+The content in this series is composed of three main sections:

 * [**Architectural considerations for a multitenant solution:**](considerations/overview.md) This section provides an overview of the key requirements and considerations you need to be aware of when planning and designing a multitenant solution.